percona/percona-xtrabackup/doc/source/howtos/setting_up_replication.rst

    TheSlave$ cat /var/lib/mysql/xtrabackup_binlog_info
    TheMaster-bin.000001     481

-Execute the ``CHANGE MASTER`` statement on a mysql console and use the username and password you've set up in STEP 3:
+Execute the ``CHANGE MASTER`` statement on a MySQL console and use the username and password you've set up in STEP 3:

 .. code-block:: mysql